hypi-universe/docs-legacy/content/introduction.md

 **Before** getting started with Hypi, it's worth having a general understanding of the concepts involved in working with the platform.
 The aim of this introduction is to get you familiar with these concepts.

+## Realm
+A  **realm is a namespace** for all your apps.
+This is used in URLs and cannot be changed  once created.

+### Organisations
+Name of your company/team/group/organisation.
+You can create as many organisations as you desire.
+But, there must be one at least one organisation in a realm

+If your organisation has a Hypi account / realm, please ask your administrator to add you as a member of the team. **Do not register separately; doing so will create an independent organisation.**

 ## App
 At the heart of everything in Hypi is the idea of an app.
 Hypi uses the concept of an App to encapsulate a collection of models, serverless functions and any resources they need to serve their purpose.